richard-1257/alx-higher_level_programming/0x05-python-exceptions/README.md

 - 0. Safe list printing
   - [0-safe_print_list.py](https://github.com/richard-1257/alx-higher_level_programming/blob/master/0x05-python-exceptions/0-safe_print_list.py): Python function that prints `x` elements of a list on the same line, followed by a new line.
+  - The parameter `x` represents the number of elements to print - can be bigger than the length of `my_list.`
+  - Returns the real number of elements printed.
+  - Without importing modules or using `len().`